 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This contemporary romance is a paperback edition that was published by Berkley on April 5, 2011 and has 280 pages.
+contemporary romance that was published by Berkley on April 5, 2011 and has 280 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include High Stakes, My Immortal, An Enchanted Season, Bad Boys of Summer, When Good Things Happen to Bad Boys, Slow Ride, The Night Before Christmas, Out of the Light, and into the Shadows, Bad Boys in Black Tie, Sweet, Burn
+Other books by this author which I have reviewed include High Stakes, My Immortal, An Enchanted Season, Bad Boys of Summer, When Good Things Happen to Bad Boys, Slow Ride, The Night Before Christmas, Out of the Light, and into the Shadows, Bad Boys in Black Tie, True, Believe, Shatter, Sweet, Burn

 Fourth in the Fast Track racing romance series based on a group of drivers on the stock car circuit and set in North Carolina.
 The couple focus is on Evan Morgan and Kendall Holbrook.